lucaisacoder/cmake-yaml-parser/README.rst

 Introduction
 ==========
-The cmake-yaml-parser is a yaml file analysis tool.

-The cmake-yaml-parser is implemented in CMake language, so you could integrate it in your CMakelists.txt easily.
+cmake-yaml-parser is a YAML format file analysis tool implemented in CMake language, so you could integrate it in your CMakelists.txt easily.

 Compatibility